laurenrabin111/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Sales Data Warehouse & Analytics

-A complete end-to-end data warehousing solution built on SQL Server, covering everything from raw data ingestion to business-ready analytics.
-This project was built as a portfolio piece to demonstrate practical skills in data engineering and analytics.
+An end-to-end data warehousing project built on SQL Server, integrating data from multiple source systems into a structured analytical model.
+The pipeline handles everything from raw ingestion through to business-ready reporting layers.

 ---

-## Architecture Overview
+## Architecture

-This project follows the Medallion Architecture pattern with three distinct layers:
+The warehouse is designed around the Medallion Architecture, organized into three layers:

-1. **Bronze Layer** — Raw data landed directly from source CSV files into SQL Server, with no transformations applied.
+1. **Bronze** — Raw data ingested from CSV source files and loaded into SQL Server without modification.
-2. **Silver Layer** — Cleaned, standardized, and normalized data, ready for downstream use.
+2. **Silver** — Cleansed, standardized, and normalized data prepared for analytical use.
-3. **Gold Layer** — Business-ready tables structured as a star schema, optimized for reporting and analytical queries.
+3. **Gold** — A star schema model containing fact and dimension tables optimized for reporting queries.

 ---

-## What This Project Covers
+## Project Highlights

-- **Data Warehouse Design** — Implementing Medallion Architecture (Bronze → Silver → Gold)
+- Designed and implemented a multi-layer data warehouse from scratch
-- **ETL Pipelines** — Moving and transforming data from source systems into the warehouse
+- Built ETL pipelines to extract, transform, and load data from ERP and CRM source systems
-- **Data Modeling** — Building fact and dimension tables suited for analytical workloads
+- Modeled fact and dimension tables to support efficient analytical queries
-- **SQL Analytics** — Writing queries and reports that surface actionable business insights

-This is a great reference for anyone building skills in SQL development, data architecture, data engineering, ETL pipeline design, and data modeling.
+- Wrote SQL-based reports surfacing insights across customer behavior, product performance, and sales trends

 ---

-## Tools Used
+## Tech Stack

-All tools below are free:

-- **[Datasets](datasets/)** — Source CSV files (ERP and CRM data)
-- **[SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)** — Local SQL Server instance
+- **SQL Server Express** — Database engine
-- **[SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)** — GUI for database management
+- **SSMS** — Query development and database management
+- **DrawIO** — Architecture and data flow diagrams
-- **[GitHub](https://github.com/)** — Version control and collaboration
+- **Git / GitHub** — Version control
-- **[DrawIO](https://www.drawio.com/)** — Diagrams and architecture visuals
-- **[Notion](https://www.notion.com/)** — Project planning and task tracking

 ---

-## Project Scope

-### Data Engineering
+## Data Sources

-**Goal:** Build a consolidated data warehouse from two source systems (ERP and CRM) that supports analytical reporting.

-Key decisions and constraints:
-- Source data arrives as CSV files
-- Data quality issues are resolved during the Silver layer transformation
+Two source systems are integrated into the warehouse:

+- **ERP system** — Operational sales and product data
+- **CRM system** — Customer records and interaction data

-- Both source systems are unified into a single star schema model
+Both sources are unified into a single model designed for analytical queries against the current dataset.
-- Only the current snapshot of data is loaded — no historical tracking
-- The final data model is documented for both technical and business audiences

 ---

-### Analytics & Reporting
+## Analytics

-**Goal:** Deliver SQL-based insights across three key areas:
+The Gold layer supports reporting across three areas:

-- **Customer Behavior** — Who is buying, how often, and what patterns emerge
+- **Customer Behavior** — Purchase patterns, frequency, and segmentation
-- **Product Performance** — Which products drive revenue and which underperform
+- **Product Performance** — Revenue contribution and trend analysis by product
-- **Sales Trends** — How performance changes over time
+- **Sales Trends** — Period-over-period performance and growth metrics

-See [`docs/requirements.md`](docs/requirements.md) for the full analytics brief.
+See [`docs/requirements.md`](docs/requirements.md) for the full scope.

 ---